-Our third reading is from Matthew 19:23:26 (TLV):
+Our third reading from the B'rit HaDashah is from Matthew chapter 19 verses 23:26 (TLV):

 23 Then Yeshua said to His disciples, "Amen, I tell you, it is hard for a rich man to enter the kingdom of heaven.
 24 Again I tell you, it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God."